Lots of giggling.

 After we were dating he confessed to actually liking my purple nail polish.
 And that for the life of him he could not figure me out when we first met.

-We had a few more conversations over the semester where he picked my brain about different issues.
+We had a few more conversations over the semester where he picked my brain on different issues.
 I was happy for the friendly conversation, but didn’t understand why he was curious about my opinions on so many topics.
 We had English together and he enjoyed hearing my journal entries during class, but I would not have guessed he was interested in dating me.

 I asked Daniel today what he was thinking during our conversation on The Greens after he shared his feelings.